Noa-Izsak/Learning-Broadcast-Protocols-with-LeoParDS/README.md

   - `paper.pdf`: An updated version of the submitted paper
   - Directory `result`
     - `result.csv`: Archive containing all files used for the evaluation
-  - `<image>.tar.gz`: The docker image to replicate the evaluation.
+  - `image.tar`: The docker image to replicate the evaluation.
-  - `Test_run.py`: Script to run an evaluation
+  - `Test_run.py`: Script to run a smoke test evaluation
+  - `ReplicateExperimentalResults.py`: Script to reproduced our evaluation
-  - `random_generator.py` : Script we use to run the evaluation
+  - `random_generator.py` : Script we used to run the evaluation
   - `BP_Class.py` : Where BP_class is defined, that is the BP object itself
   - `BP_gen.py` : Where BP_generator class is defined, that allow a user to generate a random BP
   - `BP_Run.py` : Functions that allow us to infer on BPs for diffrent needs, i.e.: